 What does an elevated CA 125 level indicate, and how is the CA 125 test used?

-The most common use of the test is the monitoring of people with a known cancer that elevates CA 125 level, such as cancer of the ovary.
-Around 75%-85% of women with epithelial cancer of the ovary will have an elevated CA 125 level.
+The most common use of the test is the monitoring of people with a known cancer that elevates CA 125 level, such as ovarian cancer.
+Around 75% to 85% of women with epithelial ovarian cancer will have an elevated CA 125 level.
 In the patient who is known to have a malignancy, such as ovarian cancer, the CA 125 level can be monitored periodically.
 A decreasing level generally indicates that therapy, including chemotherapy, has been effective, while an increasing level indicates tumor recurrence.
 Because of normal test variation, small changes are usually not considered significant.
 A doubling or halving of the previous value would be important.

 In the patient who is being evaluated for a pelvic mass, a CA 125 level greater than 65 is associated with malignancy in approximately 90% of cases.
 However, without a demonstrable mass, the association is much weaker.